+"Stormwater easement" means a legal encumbrance that is placed against a property's title to reservespecified privileges for the users and beneficiaries of the drainage facilities contained within theboundaries of the easement.
 "Stormwater facility" means a component of a man-made drainage feature, or features designed or constructed to perform a particular function or multiple functions related to stormwater management.
-Includes, but is not limited to, pipes, swales, ditches, culverts, street gutters, rain gardens, pervious pavements, green roofs, ponds, constructed wetlands, infiltration devices, catch basins, oil/water separators and sediment basins.
+Includes, but is not limited to, pipes, swales, ditches, culverts, street gutters, detentions basins, retention basins, wet rain gardens, pervious pavements, green roofs, ponds, constructed wetlands, infiltration devices, catch basins, oil/water separators and sediment basins.
 Stormwater facilities shall not include building gutters, downspouts, and drains serving one single-family residence.

-"Stormwater management" means a program to provide surface water quality and quantity controls through structural and non-structural methods and capital improvement projects.
+"Stormwater management" encompasses "control," "developmental" and "maintenance" activities in which there is physical interaction with stormwater. means a program to provide surface water quality and quantity controls through structural and non-structural methods and capital improvement projects.
 Nonstructural controls include, but are not limited to, maintenance of stormwater facilities, public education, water quality monitoring, and preparation of agreements, ordinances, and regulations.

 "Stormwater quality control" means the control of the introduction of pollutants into stormwater and the process of separating pollutants from stormwater.
+Stormwater quality control facilities include, but are not limited to, source controls, biofiltration/biofilter facilities, wet ponds, wetland forebays, oil/water separators, constructed wetlands and erosion and sedimentation control facilities.

 "Stormwater quantity control" means the control of the rate and/or volume of stormwater released from a development site.
+Stormwater quantity control facilities include, but are not limited to, detention and retention facilities.